-[†] Schelhorn, Amæn.
+^{} Schelhorn, Amæn.
 Hist.
-Eccl. ii.
-237. Ruchat, i.
+Eccl. tom. ii. p.
+237. Ruchat, tom i. p.
 275.

-^{} Their leader, who went by the name of Blaurok, in allusion to the colour of his cloak, was an ex-monk of the Grisons, who had made a great noise in Switzerland.
-At Zurich he said, " he would undertake to prove that Zuinglius had offered greater violence to the scriptures than the Roman pontiff himself."
+[†] Their leader, who went by the name of Blaurok, in allusion to the colour of his cloak, was an ex-monk of the Grisons, who had made a great noise in Switzerland.
+At Zurich, he said "he would undertake to prove that Zuinglius had offered greater violence to the Scriptures than the Roman pontiff himself."
 (Acta Senat.
-Tigur. apud De Porta, ii.
+Tigur. apud De Porta, tom. ii. p.
 86.)
 The following is an extract from one of his letters:-"I am the door, he that entereth in by me shall find pasture; he that entereth by any other way is a thief and a robber.
-As it is written.
-I am the good shepherd, the good shepherd giveth his life for the sheep,' so I give my life and my spirit for my sheep, my body to the tower, my life to the sword, or the fire, or the wine-press to squeeze out the blood and flesh, as Christ gave his on the cross.
-I am the restorer of the baptism of Christ, and the bread of the Lord, I and my beloved brethren Conrad Grebel and Felix Manx.
-Therefore the pope, along with his followers, is a thief and a robber; and so also are Luther with his, and Zuinglius and Leo Juda, with their followers."
-(De Porta, ii.
+As it is written-'I am the good shepherd, the good shepherd giveth his life for the sheep,' so I give my life and my spirit for my sheep, my body to the tower, my life to the sword, or the fire, or the wine-press, to squeeze out the blood and flesh, as Christ gave his on the cross.
+I am the restorer of the baptism of Christ, and the bread of the Lord, I and my beloved time that they made use of their excesses to excite prejudice against the cause of the Reformation.
+When the general diet of the republic met at Coire in the year 1525, the bishop and clergy presented a formal accusation against Comander and the other reforming preachers, praying that they might be punished by the secular arm, for propagating impious, scandalous, and seditious heresies, contrary to the faith of the catholic church during fifteen centuries, and tending to produce that rebellion and outrage which had lately been witnessed at Munster and other places.
+Comander having, in the name of his brethren, declared their readiness to vindicate the doctrine which they held against these criminations, a day was appointed for a conference or dispute between the two parties at Ilantz, in the presence of certain members of the diet.
+The dispute which ensued added seven to the number of the reformed preachers, who were previously above forty; while the articles which formed the subject of dispute having been printed and circulated throughout the valleys, multiplied converts among the laity.† brethren, Conrad Grebel and Felix Manx.
+Therefore the pope, along with his followers, is a thief and a robber; and so also are Luther with his followers, and Zuinglius and Leo Juda with theirs."
+(De Porta, tom. ii. p.
 89.)
 Blaurok and his associates were banished from the Grisons in the year 1525.

-tion.
-When the general diet of the republic met at Coire in the year 1525, the bishop and clergy presented a formal accusation against Comander and the other reforming preachers, praying that they might be punished by the secular arm for propagating impious, scandalous, and seditious heresies, contrary to the faith of the catholic church during fifteen centuries, and tending to produce that rebellion and outrage which had lately been witnessed at Munster and other places.
-Comander having, in the name of his brethren, declared their readiness to vindicate the doctrine which they held against these criminations, a day was appointed for a conference or dispute between the two parties at Ilantz, in the presence of certain members of the diet.+ The dispute which ensued added seven to the number of the reformed preachers, who were previously above forty; while the articles which formed the subject of dispute having been printed and circulated throughout the valleys, multiplied their converts among the laity.t